trevorsaudi/trevorsaudi.github.io/content/posts/2023-01-11_Source_Code_Review_01/index.md

 **Top-to-bottom approach**

-- This practice takes an approach that begins reviewing code at the highest level of abstraction.
+- This practice takes an approach that <kbd> begins reviewing code at the  highest level of abstraction </kbd>.
 By looking at the bigger picture, one can start off by studying the overall architecture of the application, which entails looking into the various modules in an application and their functionalities, dependencies and design patterns.
 - Gradually, you move into the specific modules’ functionalities and logic, examining implementation details, documentation, and use of libraries, APIs or dependencies.
 - This approach provides a good overview of the application code base and functionalities, and how the different functionalities interact with each other.

 **Bottom-to-top approach**

-- This idea aims to focus on the specific implementation of the details in the code such as how data types, functions, APIs, libraries, application logic etc. This information lies at the lowest abstraction of code and the reviewer gradually works upward towards higher level of abstraction such as the architecture in use
+- This idea aims to <kbd>focus on the specific implementation of the details in the code </kbd>such as how data types, functions, APIs, libraries, application logic etc. This information lies at the lowest abstraction of code and the reviewer gradually works upward towards higher level of abstraction such as the architecture in use

 **Thread-Modelling approach**